-Giving my resignation into the CMF.
-They told me that I was still in it until I handed back all my uniform and gear.
+After giving my resignation into the CMF, they told me that I was still in it until I handed back all my uniform and gear.
 Missing a couple of bits, and the quarter-master rang up Mum to see if I could find these items.
 Grumpily saying that I would have plenty of gear, after being informed that I had joined the Navy, as this consisted on one beret and one pack strap which I hadn’t seen for years; I was somewhat bemused at the comment.

 Between intakes, I was a problem.
 They assigned me to the previous house named Rankin.
-The other privilege was that I got a decent haircut instead of the all over short a recruit gets and to emphasise that I was different, the storeman issued me a Petty officers uniform sans rank badges.
-So for two weeks, I joined their classes including year six English and mathematics.
+The other privilege was that I got a decent haircut instead of the all-over short a recruit gets and to emphasise that I was different, the storeman issued me a Petty officers uniform sans rank badges.
+For two weeks, I joined their classes, including year six in English and mathematics.

-To cut a long story short the intake I was supposed to be in, caught up with me.
-I had to start again as the requirement was to do a full three months recruit school for insurance etc., not pure bloody mindedness as I thought at the time.
+To cut a long story short, the intake I was supposed to be in, caught up with me.
+I had to start again as the requirement was to do a full three months recruit school possibly for insurance etc., not pure bloody-mindedness as I thought at the time.
 I felt I had caught up and passed the initial intake already.

-So my new house was Moran named after another old admiral apparently.
-Just to allow us to settle in properly, the previous occupants had a mattress fire and blackened most of the lower floor.
+My new house was Moran named after another old admiral.
+To allow us to settle in properly, the previous occupants had a mattress fire and blackened most of the lower floor.
 Left heavenly smells as well, did I tell you that that sensitivity to smell, light and noise is all symptoms of Asperger's syndrome, Wonderful?

 To top things off, we had two late joiners another direct entry tradesman and a boxer.
 They got to stay with our intake Grrr.

 Usual progress, medicals in case someone had died and hadn't told anyone.
 Arms filled with needles.
-Did I ever tell you how much I like being poked with sharp things, don't you believe it?
+Did I ever tell you how much I like doctors poking me with sharp things?
+Don't you believe it.

-The best was the TAB (tetanus antibacterial); first, they stick your right arm about mid forearm and then hit the left the next day.
-This injection, of course, sets the first one off.
+The best was the TAB (tetanus antibacterial); first, they stick your right arm about mid-forearm and then hit the left the next day.
+This injection, of course, sets off the first one.
 Next lesson is rifle drill; want to guess where the rifle and tender swollen arm meet.
-The next day we practice the butt (rifle) salute which coincided with left arm swelling, and of course, now the left inner forearm is now slapping the chest.
+The next day we practice the butt (rifle) salute which coincided with left arm swelling, and of course, now the left inner forearm is slapping the chest.

 The highlight of the week is to go down to academic instruction where Chief Petty Officer Academic Instructor Mules (real name) officiated.
 His biggest complaint in life, apart from wasting his time teaching village idiots, was that as a teacher before entering the Navy, he should have gone directly to that rank, instead of being an ordinary sailor (dib-dab).
-While ingrates like me were in PO's rig and on air force corporal's pay from day one, actually as it was only $10 a fortnight more than a regular recruit, not that big deal.
-In reality, a leading seaman with two Good Conduct increments received a higher wage as petty officers weren’t entitled.
+While ingrates like me were in PO's rig and on airforce corporal's pay from day one, actually as it was only $10 a fortnight more than a regular recruit, not that big deal.
+In reality, a leading seaman with two Good Conduct increments received a higher wage as petty officers weren’t entitled to the extra allowance.

-After a couple of lessons on how to do school work we had a preET1 exam, having been warmed up the last three weeks or so and passing 1st-year high school, (year 7), at the recruiting centre, of course, I aced it.
-This result meant no 'Mulsie' or classes, so we filled in polishing brass on the 'Castlemaine', a decommissioned minesweeper.
+After a couple of lessons on how to do school work we had a preET1 exam, I had attended the classes for the last three weeks and passing the entry test (1st-year high school, year 7), at the recruiting centre, of course, I aced it.
+This result meant no 'Mulsie' or classes; we filled in polishing brass on the 'Castlemaine', a decommissioned minesweeper.
 Included was instruction on how to splice cordage (fibre rope), a very handy skill.

 And better yet we went for a row in whalers, something my Dad had talked about from his time in the Navy, though I didn't emulate his trick with the oar.
 What he did was deliberately 'catch a crab' (dig the oar blade too deep) thereby breaking the oar.
 This tactic had backfired for him because the spare was a steering sweep (twice as heavy and long).